chipmunktail/Color-selection-tool/README.md

 # Color-selection-tool
-A simple color selection tool
+This is a color selection tool.
+Download or clone,then oprn vue-1.html.